-The history surrounding the building at 50 John Street North, Arnprior, spans almost 4 decades in the funeral business.
+The history surrounding the building at 50 John Street North, Arnprior, spans over 5 decades in the funeral business.
 Before the conversion, this illustrious building was originally constructed as a private home and belonged to the Byrne family.
 The Byrne family were the owners/operators of the famed NewByrne Hotel - a local bar/restaurant/boarding room facility - one of seven in the lumber town of Arnprior at that time.
 Following the departure of the Byrnes, the home was lived in by the Redmond family and later passed into the hands of a holding company and rented to several individuals.
 In 1966, Clem and Doris Smith rented the building and began to transform it into a funeral home.
 Within months and following many painstaking hours of hard work, the Smith family would care for hundreds of families in their time of need.
 It is interesting to note that this funeral home served predominantly the Catholic families of this small town and surrounding area.
 One of the unique features of the Smith Funeral Home was the 1872 horse drawn-hearse, available upon request.
 Not only was the hearse displayed in a special glass-enclosed show case outside of the funeral home, but the horses were housed in a barn also located on the property.

 In 1994, after 32 years of being "on call" 24/7, the Smiths began to plan their retirement.
 The previous year Clem had met a young man by the name of Andre Pilon at a funeral home in Ottawa.
 Andre spent his youth in Vankleek Hill and first started working in a funeral home when he was 11.
 His scout leader/local funeral director gave him more and more responsibilities.
 He went from working the door to answering the phones to grass cutting, washing cars and other jobs around the funeral home.
 His aspiration to become a funeral director grew and he eventually worked for other funeral homes in Cornwall and Ottawa.
 He completed the Funeral Services Program at Humber College in Toronto and then worked a Kelly Funeral Homes and Hulse, Playfair & McGarry.
 It was here that his meeting with Clem Smith would change the course of both of their careers.
 Andre showed a keen interest in purchasing the funeral home from Clem and after much kidding and bantering back and forth, agreed to work for one year as a funeral director before taking over the business.
 On January 2nd, 1995, the funeral home at 50 John Street became known as the Pilon-Smith Funeral Home - a dream come true for the young funeral director by the name of Andre Pilon.